Robert Y. Hayne: Political views

 Hayne was an ardent free-trader and an uncompromising advocate of states' rights.
 He consistently argued that slavery was a domestic institution and should be dealt with only by the individual states.
 He opposed the federal government's plan to send delegates to the Panama Congress, which was organized by Simón Bolívar to develop a united North and South American policy towards Spain, including the end of slavery in Spain's former colonies.
 (After achieving independence, Mexico abolished slavery in 1824.)
 Objecting to any federal effort to curtail slavery, Hayne said, "The moment the federal government shall make the unhallowed attempt to interfere with the domestic concerns of the states; those states will consider themselves driven from the Union."

-He opposed the protectionist federal tariff bills of 1824, 1828, and 1832.
+He opposed 1824, 1828, and 1832 protectionist federal tariff bills.
 In 1828, in response to the changing economic landscape in Massachusetts (there was a shift from farming towards mass production in factories), Daniel Webster backed a bill to increase tariffs on imported goods, a measure that southern politicians opposed.
 Hayne spoke in opposition to the bill, Webster responded, and the ensuing series of back-and-forth Senate speeches became known as the Webster-Hayne debate.

 The debate arose over the "Foot resolution," introduced on December 29, 1829 by Senator Samuel A. Foot of Connecticut.
-Foot's proposal called for a federal government study into restricting the sale of public lands to those lands already surveyed and available for sale, which would prevent states from conducting further land sales.
+Foot's proposal called for a federal government study into restricting the sale of public lands to those lands already surveyed and available for sale, preventing states from conducting further land sales.
 Whether the federal government had the authority to take this action called into question the relationship between the powers of the federal government and the governments of the individual states.

-Hayne contended that the United States Constitution was only a compact between the national government and the states, and that any state could nullify any federal law which it considered to be in contradiction.
+Hayne contended that the United States Constitution was only a compact among the states and that any state could nullify any federal law which it considered to be in contradiction.

-Webster argued for the supremacy of the federal government and the Constitution, and against nullification and secession.
-He concluded his Second Reply to Hayne with the memorable phrase, "Liberty and union, now and forever, one and inseparable."
+Webster argued for the supremacy of the federal government and the Constitution and against nullification and secession.
+He concluded his Second Reply to Hayne with the memorable phrases, "Liberty and union, now and forever, one and inseparable."